 - Number of travelers

 - Type of coverage

 The age of the travelers is considered one of the most important of the four factors.
-Typically, a traveler that is over the age of 65 can expected increased rates.
+Typically, a traveler that is over the age of 65 can expect increased rates.
 If you are traveling with minors, you may be able to add them to the plan at no additional cost, or at a lower rate – depending on the travel insurance company.

-The number of travelers and length of travel can often increase the rates on the plans.
-This is because with more variables, there is more risk attached to the plan.
+The number of travelers and length of travel can often increase the rates of the plans.
+This is because, with more variables, there is more risk attached to the plan.
 For instance, if you are traveling overseas for 21 days, as opposed to only seven, you are opening yourself up to more medical risks and risk of travel interruption.
 These are both reasons to use your plan.
 The same can be said if you are traveling with four to five people, as opposed to just two.